Food & Beverage business

 Temporary and Mobile Food Premises Guideline

-Food Safety Standard 3.2.2A
+Food safety standard 3.2.2A

 Food business categories

 Food businesses that handle unpackaged, potentially hazardous and ready-to-eat foods are required to comply with the Standard.
+Your business will be allocated a category depending on its activities.

-Category one examples - Restaurants, cafes, bakeries, fast food outlets, mobile food vans, hospitals and aged care, childcare centres and school canteens.
+• Category one examples - Restaurants, cafes, bakeries, fast food outlets, mobile food vans, hospitals and aged care, childcare centres and school canteens.

-Category two examples - Delis, some supermarkets, some service stations, seafood retailer, some market stalls, some convenience stores and some butchers.
+• Category two examples - Delis, some supermarkets, some service stations, seafood retailer, some market stalls, some convenience stores and some butchers.

 What is required?